We need your help! Luckily, there are ways you can prevent the introduction and spread of noxious weeds.

-What are weeds?Invasive plants (or weeds) are non-native aggressive plants with the potential to cause significant damage to native ecosystems and/or cause significant economic losses.Noxious weeds are a subset of invasive plants that are county, state, or federally listed as injurious to public health, agriculture, recreation, wildlife, or any public or private property
+What are weeds?Invasive plants (or weeds) are non-native aggressive plants that can significantly damage native ecosystems and/or cause economic losses.Noxious weeds are a subset of invasive plants that are county, state, or federally listed as injurious to public health, agriculture, recreation, wildlife, and property.

-Why are noxious weeds a problem?• Invade crop and rangelands, thus reducing food for livestock• Increase soil erosion• Rob native plants of water, nutrition, and light• Reduce wildlife habitat• Potentially toxic to animals and humans• Cost Oregon citizens $100 million per year
+Why are noxious weeds a problem?• Invade crop and rangelands and reduce food for livestock• Increase soil erosion• Rob native plants of water, nutrition, and light• Reduce wildlife habitat• Potentially toxic to animals and humans• Cost Oregon citizens $100 million per year

 • Clean your clothing, pets, and livestockEnter public trails with clean shoes and clothing.
-Be aware of the potential for pets and livestock to collect and carry weed seeds in fir and hooves.
 Simply brushing animals, boots and clothing before leaving sites will help prevent the spread of noxious weeds to other areas.

 • Use Weed Free ForageUse only pelletized or certified weed-free hay and livestock feed prior to and during your trip.

-Weed Bounty Hunters help the Wallowa Canyonlands Partnership by reporting weed sites.
+Weed Bounty Hunters help the Wallowa Canyonlands Partnership by reporting weed sites and can win money in the process.
+Reporting a new weed site can earn you $200!
 To qualify, you must know or be willing to learn the top ten noxious weeds threatening Wallowa County and follow the rules and instructions.
-It pays to know your weeds; report a new weed site and win $200!
 To become a Weed Bounty Hunter, contact us.

 "The Wallowa County Integrated Weed Management Plan (IWMP) is a written strategy to inform and guide weed management activities for the Wallowa County Weed Control District."